github/docs/content/site-policy/content-removal-policies/github-trademark-policy.md

 ---
 ## What is a GitHub Trademark Policy Violation?

-Using a company or business name, logo, or other trademark-protected materials in a manner that may mislead or confuse others with regard to its brand or business affiliation may be considered a trademark policy violation.
+Using a company or business name, logo, or other trademark-protected materials in a manner that may mislead or confuse others with regard to its brand or business affiliation may be considered a trademark policy violation, or infringement of trademar4k policies and/or laws.

 ## What is not a GitHub Trademark Policy Violation?